The truth about stink bugs: 6 common myths debunked

 Myth: The responsibility for making sure that cargo isn’t contaminated sits with the shipping company.

 Ensuring compliance is the responsibility of the importer, while the presentation of clean cargo at the port of load is, at all times, the responsibility of the shipper.
-For BMSB treatment, Australia’s Federal Department of Agriculture and Water Resources (DAWR) and the New Zealand Ministry of Primary Industries (MPI) provide a list of approved treatment providers.
+For BMSB treatment, Australia’s Federal Department of Agriculture, Water and the Environment (DAWE) and the New Zealand Ministry of Primary Industries (MPI) provide a list of approved treatment providers.

 Myth: Regulations to prevent the spread of BMSBs are consistent and effective.